Tax advisor for self-employed persons

 Whether you are just starting up, growing or have to deal with more complex tax issues — tax advice for self-employed people not only offers you expertise, but also clarity, time savings and real relief.

-Modern law firms go far beyond traditional tax returns: With digital tools, personal advice and tailor-made services, they support you exactly where you need them — giving you the freedom you need for the essentials.
+Modern law firms go far beyond traditional tax returns: With digital tools, personal advice and tailor-made services, they support you exactly where you need support — giving you the freedom you need for the essentials.

-These services give you real benefits
+What services bring real benefits

-1. Tax returns & deadlines under control
+Tax returns & deadlines under control

 Your tax advisor prepares your sales, income and business tax returns — punctually and with reliable deadline management.

-2. Industry-specific accounting
+Industry-specific accounting

 Whether it's an agency, e-commerce or SaaS: You benefit from accounting that is based on the specifics of your industry.

-3. Financial clarity through reporting
+Financial clarity through reporting

-4. Strategic tax planning
+Strategic tax planning

 Take advantage of benefits such as § 7g EStG, check your legal form or plan reserves — together with a tax-savvy sparring partner.

-5. Proactive notifications & monitoring
+Proactive alerts & monitoring

 Warnings in the event of budget deviations, new legal information or prepayment deadlines — your tax advisor has everything at a glance.

-6. Support during tax audits
+Support during tax audits

 In the worst case, you are not alone: Your tax advisor takes care of the preparation, communication and appeal management.